seandlg/repetition-works/index.md

 </tr>
 </table>

 We call this the **belief sheet**.
 Through consistent effort, negative beliefs can be massaged into positive ones, like those in this sheet.
+Think of SRT as a gentle, kind and loving *belief massage*.

 To use the sheet: